statamic/v2-docs/content/collections/tags/get_content.md

 parse_content: false
 overview: |
   With nothing but a URI, or list of URIs, you can fetch all available data regardless of the content type.
 It is a friend to pages, entries, and taxonomies alike.
+description: Fetch data by one or more URLs regardless of content type.
 parameters:
   -
     name: from